-It is important to note that there are various safety initiatives that, though relevant, do not fall within the scope of the Directory because they are led by civil society organisations and/or at an early stage of development (such as in Slovakia, Malta, Cyprus, Croatia and Lithuania), or focus only on a particular aspect of journalists' safety (for example, the Lithuanian or Estonian visa programmes for journalists at risk in third countries).
+It is important to note that there are various safety initiatives that, though relevant, do not fall within the scope of the Directory because they are led by civil society organisations and/or at an early stage of development (such as in Slovakia and Cyprus), or focus only on a particular aspect of journalists' safety.
+For example, the visa programmes for journalists at risk in third countries are not covered in this Directory but are analysed by the MFRR partner organisation, European Centre for Press and Media Freedom in their study.
 For this reason, ARTICLE 19 Europe and other MFRR partners will continue to monitor developments in the EU and expand the Directory in the future.